OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 ---
-title: Deploying a Package to an Azure Cloud Service
+title: Deploying a package to an Azure Cloud Service
 description: Octopus Deploy can help you perform repeatable and controlled deployments to Azure Cloud Services.
 ---